lethargilistic/blog/rarities/pierce-college-puyallup/2010-11-23-the-yankee-invasion-or-the-southern-rebellion-why-the-united-states-fought-a-civil-war.md

 # The Yankee Invasion or the Southern Rebellion?
 Why the United States Fought a Civil War

-*This was one of the first papers I wrote in college, at Piece College Puyallup taking Mr. Churchill's US History I (Colonial to 1840).
+*This was one of the first papers I wrote in college, at Pierce College Puyallup taking Mr. Churchill's US History I (Colonial to 1840).
 It's probably the first term paper I ever did, and as such it reflects my high school writing style&mdash;I started college at 16 through Running Start&mdash;which was very verbose word soup.
 Only, that's not being entirely fair to myself because I remember Mr. Churchill had a very particular form that he wanted the paper to have, organized down to the vague subject